Professor of Pedagogical Magic

 Every morning I look forward to coming to work because I know I will learn something new from my students, who bring a diversity of experiences and backgrounds with them to our classroom.
 I am here to empower my students and celebrate their work.

-This year (2012) I was fortunate to be the recipient of the Dr. Leslie Ellison Teacher of Excellence Award.
+This year (2012) I was fortunate to be the recipient of the Dr. Leslie Eliason Teacher of Excellence Award.
 I feel very honored.

 Teaching teachers, co-operative learning, curriculum design, content-based instruction, teaching with technology